How to Create a Simple Content Marketing Strategy That Actually Works in 2026

 Final Thoughts: Keep It Simple and Stay Consistent

-By following these steps, you’ll be able to:
+By following these simple steps, you'll be able to:

-Refresh your existing content instead of starting from scratch.
+• Refresh your existing content instead of constantly creating something new.